BrandynCoverdill/Etch-a-Sketch/README.md

 # Etch-a-Sketch

 >[!NOTE]
 > This application works best with a mouse!
-It uses the :hover selector which is hard to replicate on mobile.
+It uses the "mouseenter" event which is hard to replicate on mobile.

 ## [Live Site](https://brandyncoverdill.github.io/Etch-a-Sketch/)